What is the legal age of consent in MA and what young people need to understand about sex laws in Massachusetts

-What is the age of consent in MA?
+What is the legal age of consent in MA?

 Having sex with an underage person in Massachusetts can lead to a conviction for “Rape of a Child.”
 While some states have a separate crime of statutory rape for when the underage person is close to the age of consent, Massachusetts does not offer such a distinction.
 This means that an 18 year old convicted of having sex with his 15 year old girlfriend would have a conviction of “Rape of a Child” on his record.